The Atonement as a Blood Transfusion

 Just believing in Christ is not enough

-Though Christ is the source of our salvation, that doesn’t mean no action is required on our part.
 According to the scriptures, if we do not follow the commandments, then we cannot A) love Christ (John 14:15), B) know Christ (1 John 2:3-4), C) follow Christ (2 Nephi 31:10), D) or be friends with Christ (John 15:14).
 Similarly, if we truly are saved through faith, said faith should motivate us to act and transform our character, personality, and lifestyle (2 Corinthians 5:17, Ephesians 4:22-24, Matthew 7:17-21, John 3:3-5).
+And just to emphasize – I’m not saying we are saved by our works – but rather that accessing Christ’s grace requires effort on our part to follow Christ.
+Logically speaking, it surely seems like an abuse to use Christ to justify your sinfulness, when Crist’s whole mission was to help us improve ourselves and leave sin.

 2 Nephi 2:7 – “Behold, he offereth himself a sacrifice for sin, to answer the ends of the law, unto all those who have a broken heart and a contrite spirit; and unto none else can the ends of the law be answered.”